fiveorbs/wire/docs/index.md

 ***Wire*** provides an autowiring object creator that utilizes PHP's reflection capabilities to automatically resolve constructor arguments recursively.
-It also comes with classes that assist in resolving arguments of callables such as functions, methods or closures and class constructors.
+It additionally comes with classes that assist in resolving arguments of callables such as functions, methods, closures or class constructors.
 It can be combined with a PSR-11 dependency injection container.

 ## Installation